deekoder/test/docs/faq.md

 Minio's is built to handle your Object Storage infrastructure in microstorage architecture which is key to fast pace application development.
 Swift is also an object storage.. it is uses its own Swift API (not S3).

 ##### How does it compare to Red Hat GlusterFS?
-Minio is Object Storage while GlusterFS is block storage, they are both supposed to solve two different storage oppertunities.
+Minio is Object Storage while GlusterFS is block storage, they are both supposed to solve two different storage opportunities.

 ##### How does it compare to Red Hat Ceph?
 Ceph wants to be file, block and object.
 We will be only object and S3 only not even Swift API.
 Minio is S3 API v4 signature.
 Latest having a simpler objective allows Minio to be simple. simplicity is key to scalability